 The orchestra level of the auditorium is used as a book fair.

-The Sorg Opera House in Middletown, OH originally opened on September 12, 1891.
-Paul J. Sorg, Middletown’s first multi-millionaire, had the opera house built as a gift to the city of Middletown.
-Sorg hired Samuel Hannaford, who designed the Cincinnati Music Hall, to design the 1,200-seat opera house.
-Opening day included a performance of the opera “The Little Tycoon,” composed by Willard Spenser and a speech by then Ohio Governor James E. Campbell.
+The Sorg Opera House in Middletown, Ohio originally opened on September 12, 1891.
+Paul J. Sorg, an esteemed entrepreneur and Middletown’s first multi-millionaire, commissioned the opera house as a gift to the city.
+To bring his vision to life, Sorg engaged the services of Samuel Hannaford, the architect responsible for designing the Cincinnati Music Hall.
+Hannaford designed a 1,200-seat opera house, characterized by its opulent interior and exquisite details.

 View of the auditorium from the stage.